4-7-8 Breathing: A How-To Guide To This Relaxing Technique

 Breathwork is an active form of meditation that allows us to disconnect from the mind and be guided by our body and heart.

 When we engage in conscious breathing, we activate our parasympathetic nervous system and flood the body with oxygen, presence, and peace while releasing worry, stress, limiting beliefs, and energy that does not serve us.
-There are many types of breathwork techniques.
-Each has a unique purpose and creates a different effect.
+There are many types of breathwork techniques, each with a unique purpose—and a different effect.

 - Sit or lie down in a comfortable position.

 - Rest the tip of your tongue against the roof of your mouth.
 Your tongue will be right behind your top front teeth.
 (Note: It can take a bit of practice to keep your tongue from moving.
 If you notice this happening, just continue to adjust and breathe.)

 - Completely empty the lungs of air.
 Then, breathe in through your nose for 4 seconds, hold your breath for 7 seconds, and exhale out of the mouth for 8 seconds.

 - Repeat at least four times.
 You can set a timer for 1 to 2 minutes to start and gradually build to 5 minutes.